phpsysinfo/phpsysinfo/README.md

 LICENSING
 ---------

-This program and is released under the GNU Public License Version 2 or any later version, see [COPYING](COPYING) for details.
+This program is released under the GNU Public License Version 2 or any later version, see [COPYING](COPYING) for details.